COMPREDICT-GmbH/CanLogSyncServ/README.md

 ```
 The `CanLogSyncServ` is now broadcasting the physical signal values over those two ipc_links.

-NOTE: The `Sync` in `CanLogSyncServer` stands for synchronizing, this means,
+> The `Sync` in `CanLogSyncServer` stands for synchronizing, this means,
-the tool is atomic braodcasting all the actual frames which belong into one sampe_rate interval.
+> the tool is atomic braodcasting all the actual frames which belong into one sampe_rate interval.
-So if you receive something about a ipc_link, you can be sure, that **exactly** `sample_rate` microseconds passed between the last received data.
+> So if you receive something about a ipc_link, you can be sure, that **exactly** `sample_rate` microseconds passed between the last received data.
-So there is absolutly no synchronizing mechanism needed to be implemented by the user of this tool.
+> So there is absolutly no synchronizing mechanism needed to be implemented by the user of this tool.

 Now we can receive data about those ipc_links like this:
 ```